 While the extra money stays in your business as undistributed, retained earnings.
 You can leave that money in your foreign company with no regulations telling you that money needs to be moved into the country.

-I see this as the big option moving forward.
+This is a big option moving forward.
 There are small countries in the world that are looking for people to come and invest in them and these countries will try to make their situation as attractive as possible for entrepreneurs from all over the world.

 Countries with territorial taxes are a much less obvious option, but a great one if your situation fits.